-1. In Ambari Web, browse to Services > HBase.

-- 2. In Service Actions, click the + Add HBase Master option. - 3.
-Choose the host on which to install the additional HBase Master; then click Confirm Add.
+- 1. Log in to the Ambari management interface as a cluster administrator. - 2.
+In Ambari Web, browse to Services > HBase. - 3.
+In Service Actions, click + Add HBase Master. - 4.
+Choose the host on which to install the additional HBase master; then click Confirm Add.